-- > Where possible, the parents/guardians should inform the school in writing or by telephone contact of any planned absences in advance. - A text message is sent to all parents when a student is absent in the morning.
-Regardless of whether the school has received prior notification of not, all parents must follow the link that they receive by text message to explain the reason for the absence - > The school administration/Deputy Principals input the relevant data into the school's management software. - > A medical certificate may be requested by the school to explain any significant absences due to illness. - > The school returns all absences (details and reasons) to the Tusla - > Coláiste De Lacy may contact parents in order to ascertain information regarding absences, to discuss a student's attendance and/or to implement an attendance strategy for a student - Coláiste De Lacy has developed a Statement of Strategy for student Attendance. - > Pages regarding attendance and punctuality are included in the student dialann and shown over:
+- ➢ Where possible, the parents/guardians should inform the school in writing by email to colaistedelacy@Imetb.ie of any planned absences in advance. - A text message is sent to all parents when a student is absent in the morning.
+Regardless of whether the school has received prior notification or not, all parents must follow the link that they receive by text message to explain the reason for the absence - The school administration/Attendance Officer input the relevant data into the school's management software - > A medical certificate may be requested by the school to explain any significant absences due to illness - > The school returns all absences (details and reasons) to Tusla - Coláiste De Lacy may contact parents in order to ascertain information regarding absences, to discuss a student's attendance and/or to implement an attendance strategy for a student - > Coláiste De Lacy has developed a Statement of Strategy for Student Attendance - Parents will be notified when their child has reached 10, 15 and 20 days absences (whether explained or not) - > Pages regarding attendance and punctuality are included in the student dialann and shown over: